mehmandarov/mehmandarov.github.io/_posts/2023-10-17-cloud-security-principles-2.markdown

 Things to consider:
 * Implementing role-based access control (RBAC)
 * Principle of least privilege
 * Routines for updating and removing permissions when they are no longer needed.
+* Explore possibilities for using time-based conditions for IAM policies.

 ### API Security
 _**Keywords**_: `endpoints`, `permissions`